Deep Recurrent Regression for Facial Landmark Detection: The Approach

 Since $Q^i$ and $\hat{A}^i$ are two probability matrices, we propose to use the softmax loss to quantify the dissimilarity between the predicted probability matrix $\hat{A}^i$ and the ground truth probability matrix $Q^i$, which is defined as

 Note that the local mapping functions can not only help find the initialization, but also help learn the parameters of our deep network.
-Since the predicted shape in this subsection is obtained by only using the local information, it needs to be refined for the more accurate results.
+Since the predicted shape is obtained by only using the local information, it needs to be refined for the more accurate results.